 And here is another example of the difference between overcontrol and healthy control, taken this time from the world of psychology: compare on the one hand the positive effects of the healthy interest of a parent (or partner) in supporting what their loved ones are doing, with, on the other hand, the negative effects of the overbearing, suffocating, “interest” of a parent/spouse who wants to control every detail of their loved one’s life!!

-And now another example, taken once again from cello technique: try playing the following one-fingered chromatic scale “carefully and exactly” (with one movement for each note).
-Trying to play it this way drives us crazy very quickly?
-Now do it with a smooth, relaxed, totally loose glissando and it suddenly becomes much much easier!
+And now another example, taken once again from cello technique: try playing the following one-finger (same-finger) chromatic scale “carefully and exactly” (with one movement for each note).
+Trying to play it this way will drive us crazy very quickly.
+Now do it with a smooth, relaxed, totally loose glissando and it suddenly becomes much much easier.
 And if we use a few control points on the way up and down (as shown on the second line) then the intonation is no problem.
 Try it on any finger – even on the thumb!

 DISTRACTING OUR ATTENTION AS A MEANS TO AVOID OVERCONTROL

 Another good example that we can use to illustrate the concept of “overcontrol” comes from the world of light.
 While we need a certain amount of light to see, read etc, if that light becomes too intense, too bright, too focussed, then it can become destructive.
-It is as though our reading light has become a powerful laser beam which is now burning what it was supposed to be illuminating.
-Too much of a good thing can be as bad (or worse) than too little.
-When our concentration and attention become so focussed and intense that they begin to have negative effects, then we need to find techniques that distract, diffuse or divert this excessive concentration away from what we are doing with the instrument.
+It is as though our reading light has become a powerful laser beam that is now burning what it was supposed to be illuminating.
+Too much of a good thing can be as bad as (or worse than) too little.
+When our concentration and attention become so focused and intense that they begin to have negative effects, then we need to find techniques that distract, diffuse or divert this excessive concentration away from what we are doing with the instrument (see “Fuzzy or Focused“).

 Aldo Parisot used to suggest to his students that they practice sometimes while watching TV.
 Other ways of diminishing the intensity of our laser-beam concentration are: